PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: Experiments

-\textbf{Evaluation Metrics.} We evaluate our model by using the standard Number of Clicks (NoC) metric, which measures the number of clicks required to achieve a predefined Intersection over the Union (IoU) threshold between predicted and ground truth masks.
-We denote NoC with the IoU threshold set to $85\%$ and $90\%$ as NoC@85 and NoC@90, respectively.
+\textbf{Evaluation Metrics.} To ensure a fair performance comparison with existing methods, we evaluate our model using the standard Number of Clicks (NoC) metric when only click prompts are used as inputs.
+The NoC measures the number of clicks required to achieve a predefined Intersection over the Union (IoU) threshold between predicted and ground truth masks.
+We set the IoU threshold to $85\%$ and $90\%$ as NoC@85 and NoC@90, respectively.
 The maximum number of clicks for each instance is set to $20$.
-The Number of Failures (NoF) is also reported and it counts the number of images that cannot achieve the target IoU within the specified maximum number of clicks.
-Besides, we use the average IoU given $k$ clicks (IoU@k) to evaluate the segmentation quality given a fixed number of clicks.
+When multiple types of prompts (clicks, boxes, or scribbles) are used as inputs, we employ the Number of Interactions (NoI) metric, which is similar to NoC.
+Since it is only allowed to input one visual prompt in each interaction, NoI is equaling the number of input prompts.
+The Number of Failures (NoF) is also reported and it counts the number of images that cannot achieve the target IoU within $20$ clicks.
+Besides, we use the average IoU to evaluate the segmentation quality given $k$ clicks (IoU@k).